Eisenstein degeneration of Euler systems: Introduction

 \subsection{Overview}

 In the beautiful survey article \cite{BCDDPR}, Bertolini et al.~described several families of global cohomology classes arising from modular curves, including the Gross--Kudla--Schoen diagonal-cycle classes for a triple product of modular forms, and the Euler systems of Beilinson--Flach and Beilinson--Kato elements for two and for one modular form.
 They noted that the latter two constructions formally behave, in many ways, as if they were a ``degenerate case'' of the Gross--Kudla--Schoen classes with one or more of the cusp forms replaced by Eisenstein series.
-However, while this formal resemblance has proved very informative as a heuristic to guide the development of the theory, it has hitherto resisted attempts to formulate and prove it as a rigorous mathematical statement.
+However, while this formal resemblance has proved very informative as a heuristic to guide the development of the theory, making it into a rigorous mathematical statement is not straightforward: since the Gross--Kudla--Schoen cycle extends to the triple product of the compactified modular curves $X_1(N)$, the projection of this cycle to a non-cuspidal Hecke eigenspace is zero.

 In this work, we develop an approach which allows us to make this ``Eisenstein degeneration'' of Euler systems into a rigorous theory.
 Our approach is based on two ingredients: the theory developed in \cite{loefflerzerbes16} to study the variation of Euler systems in Coleman families; and the existence of \emph{critical-slope Eisenstein series}, which are Eisenstein series arising as specialisations of Coleman families which are generically cuspidal.